woossi0/suite/docs/geoexplorer/src/introduction.rst

       *Adding the URL for a new WMS server*

-.. |addserver| image:: using/images/button_add_newserver.png
-               :align: bottom

 #.
-Once you've added the URL for the new WMS server, click :guilabel:`Add Server` |addserver|.
+Once you've added the URL for the new WMS server, click the :guilabel:`Add Server` button.

 #.
-Click :guilabel:`Done` to return to the :ref:`geoexplorer.workspace.layerspanel`.
+Click the :guilabel:`Done` button to return to the :ref:`geoexplorer.workspace.layerspanel`.

 #.
 To rearrange the layers in your map, click and drag a layer up or down the list of layers in the :ref:`geoexplorer.workspace.layerspanel`.